 Race Day Info

 Due to Health and Safety, wheeled conveyances (including wheelchairs, baby buggies, scooters, bikes, inline skates) cannot be used for all events.
-Accompanying animals are not allowed on the course.
+Babies in front packs (or back packs) and accompanying animals are not allowed on the course.
 Headphones and personal music devices are strongly discouraged.